 Law Society Diversity Access Scheme

 The Law Society Diversity Access Scheme (DAS) offers an open access scheme that provides support funding for either the LPC, LPC combined with LLM or new SQE assessments/preparation courses only.
 Applications are welcomed annually.
-2021 applications are now closed but 2022 applications are likely to open in March.
+The 2022 application period is open from 23 February to 20 April 2022.